+- Observing that the symptoms are relieved when the child eats food with a high content of sugar.
 Laboratory tests to measure insulin production may also be performed.

 Treatment for hypoglycemia:

-|Specific treatment for hypoglycemia will be determined by your child's physician based on: |
+Specific treatment for hypoglycemia will be determined by your child's physician based on:

 For children with diabetes, the goal of treatment is to maintain a blood sugar level that is appropriate for each child.
 This involves testing blood sugar often, learning to recognize oncoming symptoms, and treating the condition quickly, based on instructions given by your child's physician.

 To treat low blood sugar immediately, your child should eat or drink something that has sugar in it, such as orange juice, milk, or a hard candy.
 For children who do not have diabetes, treatment for hypoglycemia may include:

 - Eating a variety of healthy foods.